Jamaica national rugby league team results

 The following is a list of results for the Jamaica national rugby league team since their first match in 2009 against the United States.
-Matches marked with a † are not included in the results table as they were not sanctioned by the International Rugby League.
+Matches marked with a † are not sanctioned by the International Rugby League.
 The matches were either not played by two IRL-recognised national teams, or were played with modified rules (often an extended bench and unlimited interchanges).